ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-cloudformation.md

 * [Parameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) - imagine default values and customized template values and stuff you can pass in on the command line OR when you run the template.

-* Mappings - maps keys to values - imagine a different value for each AWS region!
+* Mappings - maps keys to values - imagine a different value for each AWS region

 * Resources - create different resources like S3 buckets, EC2 Instances; this is the only required section of the template